Last Updated: 5/28/2021

 Implication #4: Cost to Service Debt Will Eventually Rise.

-Currently the U.S. government pays approximately $400 billion annually to cover the cost of its debt.
+According to the Treasury Department, the U.S. government pays approximately $400 billion annually to cover the cost of its debt.
 As mentioned above, the Fed is currently keeping interest rates low, but it can’t stay that way forever.
 When interest rates rise, the cost of this debt will double, triple, or more, possibly leading to further debt and again higher taxes.

 How to Protect Yourself